jonathanth/OlinkAnalysisHEDIMED/README.md

 ## List of functions

 These functions assume that Olink data is supplied in long format with relevant covariates joined.

 Some functions expect target96 immune protein names.
 Feel free to fork and adapt to other datasets.

 Olink-related column names are assumed to be lowecase.

+It assumes the following packages are loaded: tidyverse, mixOmics, caret, doMC, ggforce, broom, lme4, lmerTest, broom.mixed

+And the following packages from github/jonathanth: mixOmicscaret, copiome

 ### Utilities